Hemachandran0611/BBC_Testing_IBL/README.md

 # BBC_Testing

-This is the API testing repository for automating the provided scenarios.
-It is structured into two parts: `BBC_Part1` contains the automation code for testing, and `BBC_Part2` contains Functional Manual Testing.
+This repository is dedicated to API testing for automating provided scenarios.
+It is structured into two main parts:
+- `BBC_Part1` contains the automation code for testing.
+- `BBC_Part2` contains an Excel sheet for Functional Manual Testing, detailing test cases, scenarios, and results.

 ## Installation